Contact the W. Cary Edwards School of Nursing

 Dr. O'Brien holds a doctorate in health education from Temple University in Philadelphia; a Master of Science in psychiatric nursing and a Bachelor of Science in Nursing from the University of Pennsylvania in Philadelphia; and an RN Diploma from Roger Williams General Hospital School of Nursing in Providence, R.I.

 Catherine Kotecki, PhD, RN, APN

 Dr. Catherine Kotecki is the associate dean of graduate programs of the W. Cary Edwards School of Nursing and brings a wealth of experience in educational leadership, teaching and research.
-She holds a bachelor of science degree in nursing from William Paterson University; a master's degree in adult health nursing from the University of Arizona; and a doctorate in nursing science with a concentration on curriculum development from Widener University in Chester, Pa.
-Most recently, Dr. Kotecki was the director of Clinical Education and Research at Virtua Health System in southern New Jersey.
-In this role, she was responsible for the education of 2,000 nurses and allied health professionals.
+She holds a bachelor of science degree in nursing from William Paterson University; a master's degree in adult health nursing from the University of Arizona; and a PhD in nursing with a concentration on curriculum development from Widener University in Chester, PA.
 As an educator, she has been a member of the Master Educator's Guild at the University of Medicine and Dentistry in New Jersey.
 She has also published many professional articles, and is an award winning graduate-level instructor.
 Dr. Kotecki is a member of Sigma Theta Tau International Honor Society of Nursing, Upsilon Rho Chapter.